Clipping (band): History

 On October 3, 2019, a music video for the track "Blood of the Fang" was released to YouTube to promote There Existed an Addiction to Blood.

 On November 29, 2019, the band released a three-song EP further exploring the world of "The Deep".
-The EP was also further developed into a novel of the same name by writer Rivers Solomon; the members of clipping. are listed as co-authors.
+The EP was also further developed into a novel of the same name by writer Rivers Solomon; the members of Clipping are listed as co-authors.
 The Deep won the Lambda Literary Award for science fiction, and was nominated for Hugo, Nebula, and Locus awards.

-On June 19, 2020, they released the track "Chapter 319" on Bandcamp, along with a previously SoundCloud-only track "Knees on the Ground", with all proceeds from the sales donated to organizations dedicated to racial justice.
+On June 19, 2020, they released the track "Chapter 319" on Bandcamp, along with a previously SoundCloud-only track, "Knees on the Ground", with all proceeds from the sales donated to organizations dedicated to racial justice.
 "Chapter 319" was recorded during the protests after the murder of George Floyd, while "Knees on the Ground" was originally recorded after the shooting of Michael Brown in 2014.

 On August 26, 2020, they announced the album Visions of Bodies Being Burned, a companion piece to There Existed an Addiction to Blood; they also released the single "Say the Name" on the same day.
 The album was released on October 23 through Sub Pop.

 On November 1, 2020, on their YouTube channel, they livestreamed a performance of the first variation of the socialist anthem The People United Will Never Be Defeated! – playing on a tape recorder, under a small flame, on loop, with the picture slowly distorting – until the 2020 United States presidential election was called.
 The performance was for a movement called "#BeginWithTheBallot" by Alarm Will Sound.

 On December 4, 2020, Daveed Diggs released a video in partnership with the Disney Channel entitled "Puppy for Hanukkah".
-The track was produced by clipping. bandmates Hutson and Snipes.
+The track was produced by Clipping bandmates Hutson and Snipes.
 On December 25, 2020, a music video for the track "Piano Burning" was released to YouTube to promote There Existed an Addiction to Blood.

 On September 21, 2022, the band announced and released the first of a series of four remix EPs to be released every Wednesday through October 12 via Sub Pop.
 The first, Remxng 2.1, features remixing artists including Loraine James, Bogdan Raczynski, and Lauren Bousfield.

+On September 12, 2024, the group released the new single "Run It", with their Bandcamp page announcing it would be the first single from their new album that looks to combine hip-hop with cyberpunk elements.
+The album, titled Dead Channel Sky, released on March 14, 2025.
+Along with "Run It", three other singles were released to promote the LP: "Keep Pushing", "Change the Channel" and "Welcome Home Warrior", which features New York–based rapper Aesop Rock.